 Grand Teton National Park

 During a good year with an early snow, you might actually be able to enjoy some Jackson Hole skiing whilst nodding approvingly at the changing leaves.
 Late September is generally the best best for catching peak foliage at Grand Teton, a breathtaking vista just down the road from Yellowstone that’s bursting with vibrant cottonwoods, aspens, and willows.
 Gaze upon Snake River bathed in autumnal glow, and get out there at dawn and dusk for the best odds of spotting moose and elk.
-Just keep an eye out for bears fattening themselves for winter, enjoying everything the season has to offer, too.
+Just keep an eye out for bears fattening themselves for winter.

 Glacier National Park